Course Title: Master of Science in Environmental Health and Safety

 This is a Conversion Course.

-An honours bachelor degree (2.2 grade or higher) or equivalent in a Science, Engineering, Technology, Construction, Environmental Health or related discipline is required.
-Eligible candidates may be interviewed.
+An honours bachelor degree (2.2 grade or higher) or equivalent in a Science or Engineering discipline is required.

 Students will also need to show excellent communication skills within a risk related work environment.
-Accordingly, it will be expected that international student applicants will have an overall IELTS score of 6.5 or better, with strong evidence of fluency in written and spoken English gained through their professional experience.
+Accordingly, it will be expected that international student applicants will have an overall IELTS score of 6.5 or better (with nothing less than 6 in each component), with strong evidence of fluency in written and spoken English gained through their professional experience.

 Note: Due to the considerable competition for our postgraduate courses satisfying the minimum entry requirement is not a guarantee of a place.
 Depending on the course of study applications will be assessed based on your academic grades and may also take into account your work/life experience.
 Applicants may also be required to attend for interview for specific courses.